medic/cht-docs/content/en/apps/guides/privacy/privacy-policy.md

 ```bash
 cht --local upload-privacy-policies
 ```
+Ensure the privacy-policies.json file is placed in the root of the project directory.

 2. Update and view privacy policies in the [Admin Console]({{< relref "apps/features/admin" >}}), under `Display` > `Privacy Policies`